About Ontario’s Health Care Plan (OHIP)

 - Prove that your request for permanent residence in Canada has not been denied

-- a valid Ontario work permit that is under the federal Live in Caregiver Program
+- a valid Ontario work permit that is under the federal Live-in Caregiver Program (now closed)

 - Be a protected person or convention refugee, as defined by the Immigration and Refugee Canada